 Not surprisingly, Rome considered itself the center of the world.
 Below are ancient maps that clearly illustrate how the Romans saw their place in the world.

 Orbis Habitabilis Ad Mentem Popmpnii Mela

-Pomponius dividing the earth into five zones, of which two only were habitable, he asserts the existence of Antichthones, inhabiting the southern temperate zone inaccessible to the folk of the northern temperate regions from the unbearable heat of the intervening torrid belt.
-On the divisions and boundaries of Europe, Asia, and Africa, he repeats Eratosthenes; like all classical geographers from Alexander the Great (except Ptolemy) he regards the Caspian Sea as an inlet of the Northern Ocean, corresponding to the Persian and Arabian (Red Sea) gulfs on the south.
-India occupies the south-eastern angle of Asia, whence the coast trended northwards to Scythia, and then swept round westward to the Caspian Sea.
+Pomponius Mela was born in Tingentera (now Algeciras) and died c.
+AD 45.
+Pomponius splitting the earth into five zones, of which two only were habitable, he declares the existence of Antichthones, populating the southern temperate zone inaccessible to the folk of the northern temperate regions from the unendurable heat of the intervening torrid belt.
+On the boundaries and divisions of Europe, Asia, and Africa, he echoes Eratosthenes; like all classical geographers from Alexander the Great (except Ptolemy), he considers the Caspian Sea as a gulf of the Northern Ocean, corresponding to the Persian and Arabian (Red Sea) bays on the south.
+India occupies the south-eastern angle of Asia, whence the shore trended northwards to Scythia and then swept round westward to the Caspian Sea.